 Do I need to remind you to remember to pack your passport and other travel papers, including insurance?

 Don’t stress about traveling and packing.
 Italy isn’t the wilderness.
-Almost anything you forget – aside from prescription meds and ID – you can buy here.
-Plus, hitting up to the local drugstore and department store can be one of the most fun experiences you can have, trust us.
+Almost anything you may happen to forget – aside from prescription meds and ID – you can buy here.
+Plus, hitting up to the local drugstore and department stores can be one of the most fun experiences you can have, trust us.
 No worries, you’re going to Italy!

 So correct.
 Thanks